3dem/relion-documents/source/Tutorial/Mask.rst

      This is not the case now.)

-Run the job (no need for a cluster, as this job will run very quickly) and use an alias like ``first3dref``.
+Run the job (no need for a cluster, as this job will run very quickly).
 Using the :button:`Display` button, you can display slizes through the postprocessed map and a PDF with the FSC curves and the Guinier plots for this structure.
-You can also open the ``PostProcess/first3dref/postprocess.mrc`` map in :textsc:`chimera`, where you will see that it is much easier to see where all the alpha-helices are then in the converged map of the 3D auto-refine procedure.
+You can also open the ``PostProcess/job021/postprocess.mrc`` map in :textsc:`chimera`, where you will see that it is much easier to see where all the alpha-helices are then in the converged map of the 3D auto-refine procedure.
 The resolution estimate is based on the phase-randomization procedure as published previously :cite:`chen_high-resolution_2013`.
 Make sure that the FSC of the phase-randomized maps (the red curve) is more-or-less zero at the estimated resolution of the postprocessed map.
 If it is not, then your mask is too sharp or has too many details.